Olusola Saraki: Background

 After the election, he returned to his medical practice in Lagos, only returning to party-politics in 1978/79.

-Olusola Sakari died on Wednesday November 14, 2012 in Lagos at the age of 79 after a losing a battle with cancer.
+Olusola Sakari died on Wednesday November 14, 2012 in Lagos at the age of 79 after losing a battle with cancer.
 He was laid to rest in Ilorin.

 Senatorial career

 In 1977, Olusola Saraki was elected as a member of the Constituent Assembly that produced the 1979 constitution.
 In 1979, he was elected a Senator of the Second Republic and became Senate Leader.
 In 1983 Saraki was re-elected into the Senate on the National Party of Nigeria (NPN) platform.